 Linking genotype to phenotype

-Understanding the genetic basis for natural selection, which acts on phenotypes, is a challenging undertaking involving a suite of genomic methods and crucial correlational experiments.
+Understanding the genetic basis of phenotypes under natural selection is a challenging undertaking involving a suite of genomic methods and crucial correlational experiments.
 The strength of inference behind the areas of genetic code responsible for visible changes in morphology or physiology are highly reliant upon the amount of reference material available for a species of interest, or related species.
 In this discussion, we have three papers that used independent confirmatory tests to support their genomic findings of adaptive phenotypic variance in geographically and/or morphologically distinct populations of organisms.
-Reid et al. (2016) used a paired and geographically vast sampling design paired with a controlled experiment where fish of varied pollution tolerance were exposed to toxicant PCB, whereas Nadeau et al. (2016) utilized in situ hybridizations of their identified gene cortex in in larvae to see how adult wing pattern would change.
-In contrast still, Bosse et al. (2017) utilized two geographically similar populations and an outgroup of great tits for their sample collection, including specimen from museum archives, and comparing those to fine-scale ecological data.
+Reid et al. (2016) used a paired population design with a controlled experiment where fish of varied pollution tolerance were exposed to toxicant PCB, whereas Nadeau et al. (2016) utilized in situ hybridizations of their identified gene cortex in larvae to see how adult wing pattern would change.
+In contrast, Bosse et al. (2017) utilized two geographically similar populations and an outgroup of great tits for their sample collection, including specimen from museum archives, and comparing those to fine-scale ecological data.
+A confusing starting paragraph!

 Reid et al. (2016) utilized whole-genome sequences and comparative transcriptomics of eight spatially-paired sensitive and tolerant killfish populations living in saltmarsh estuaries of varying amounts of toxicity and pollution to understand the mechanism of rapid adaptation to anthropogenic stress in wild populations.
 They found that tolerant populations have a desensitized aryl hydrocarbon receptor-based (AHR) signaling pathway (which when targeted by dominant pollutants, can lead to developmental issues and larval lethality) and were able to infer that this pathway was probably a repeated target of natural selection towards tolerant populations.
-They also found that tolerant populations had more AHR deletions and also generally contained more of the gene CYP1A, which is a transcriptional target of AHR and can help mediate for the impaired AHR signaling in fish living in more polluted sites.
+They also found that tolerant populations had more AHR deletions with more of the gene CYP1A, which is a transcriptional target of AHR and help mediate for the impaired AHR signaling in fish living in more polluted sites.
 However, because the toxicity these fish are exposed to vary in their composition and complexity, they affect a more complex suite of genes, which means the signal is more challenging to detect.
-They conclude that there are multiple AHR signaling pathway elements and other genes that are affected by pollution, which has subtly differentiated tolerant and sensitive populations of killfish in more recent evolutionary history.
+They conclude that there are multiple AHR signaling pathway elements and other genes that are affected by pollution, which has subtly differentiated tolerant and sensitive populations of killfish in the more recent evolutionary history.
 One weakness of Reid et al. (2016) was that they did not discuss in detail the potential spatial autocorrelation (or shared demographic history) among sampling sites, though it is evident in their PCA (Fig.1) that adjacent populations were more similar to each other in terms of genetic variation than by levels of pollution exposure.
 They did account for this briefly by identifying outlier regions using one tolerant population against the two geographically closest sensitive populations (as discussed in their Supplementary Material).
 This may not have been an issue as they were only trying to identify the genetic mechanism behind pollution tolerance and were able to confirm their inferences by raising sensitive and tolerant populations in the same environment and exposing F2 populations to toxic pollutant PCB and measuring the amount of inducibility of AHR-regulated genes.